 Orchids need lots of bright indirect light to thrive.
 Since they can be found high up in trees when growing in nature, they are used to receiving plenty of light.
-It's important to make sure the light your Orchid houseplant receives is indirect, since direct light can be damaging.
+It's important to make sure the light your orchid receives is indirect, since direct light can be damaging.

-Warm and consistent temperatures will keep your Orchid happy and thriving.
+Warm and consistent temperatures will keep your Moth Orchid happy and thriving.
 As tropical plants, they like to stay warm.
-Temperature fluctuations can be a problem, so avoid placing your Orchid near heating or cooling vents, exterior doors, and any other areas that may experience drastic changes in temperature.
+Temperature fluctuations can be a problem, so avoid placing your orchid near heating or cooling vents, exterior doors, and any other areas that may experience drastic changes in temperature.

 Fertilize or feed your Orchid to help the plant continue to bloom.
 Orchids only bloom when they are in good health, and that means they must receive proper nutrition.
 There are special orchid fertilizers, but it is recommended to use a diluted (to 1/4 the recommended strength) solution, weekly.
 Complete balanced liquid fertilizers that have equal parts nitrogen, phosphorus and potassium (10-10-10).

 Moth Orchids are slow-growing indoor plants as the spend a lot of energy producing blooms.
 They might be able to produce a few leaves a year when they receiving optimal care and growing conditions.

 Pet Friend or Foe

 Moth Orchids are non-toxic to pets!
 Friend!